-The SCA's BFA Music Major program is renowned for its innovative and experimental approach to music through its focus on composition.
+The SCA's BFA Music Major program is renowned for its innovative and experimental approach to music and sound through its focus on contemporary composition and creative music making.
 Given the program’s unique position within an interdisciplinary contemporary art school, our students have rare and valuable opportunities to collaborate on film, dance, theatre, and visual art projects as part of their core training.

 For information about applying to the program, please follow the links at the Future Students section of our site.